open-sauced/maintainer-intro-course/getting-practical.md

     - Create a Highlight on OpenSauced to showcase contributors.
     - Thank contributors publicly for their work.

-## Start Contributing to Your Own Project
-    - Commit your initial code, documentation, or other materials to the repository.
-    - Use the same process you've set up for other contributors to model best practices.
-    - Regularly contribute to and update the project.

 ## Monitor

+Once your project is up and running, it's important to monitor its health and activity.
+Here are some ways to do that:

-    - Use tools like OpenSauced Insights to monitor the project's activity.
+    - Use tools like [OpenSauced Repository Insights](https://docs.opensauced.pizza/features/insights/) to monitor the project's activity.
+    - Set up notifications for new issues and pull requests.
-    - Solicit feedback from users and contributors.
+    - Solicit feedback from users and contributors using discussions or surveys.
     - Reflect on the project's direction and make adjustments as necessary.

 Congratulations on creating your first project!
 Remember, these steps are guidelines; the key to a healthy open source project is to foster an open, inclusive, and collaborative environment.